emscripten-core/emscripten/system/include/webgpu/README.md

 > (Emdawnwebgpu is maintained as part of Dawn, the open-source WebGPU
 > implementation used by Chromium, but it is still cross-browser.)

-(Information about maintaining `USE_WEBGPU` has been removed, since they won't be maintained anymore.)
+(Information about maintaining the `USE_WEBGPU` bindings has been removed, since they won't be maintained anymore.)